 Remote diagnostics in farms

-IoT technology’s remote monitoring capabilities are also being successfully employed outside the realm of mechanical maintenance.
-IoT devices are being used to collect detailed and timely diagnostic data in a wide array of fields, ranging from medicine to agriculture.
+IoT technology’s remote diagnostics & monitoring capabilities are also being successfully employed outside the realm of mechanical maintenance.
+IoT devices are being used to collect detailed and real-time data in a wide array of fields, ranging from medicine to agriculture.
 Robust data collection has even allowed businesses to automate certain processes and remotely manage production.

 An excellent illustration of these capabilities comes from the agricultural industry.
 Forward-thinking indoor growers and nursery owners have implemented IoT devices to help monitor and manage their plants.
 In this scenario, a connected device continuously monitors environmental conditions such as temperature, humidity, sunlight, and soil condition.